More about United Airlines Holdings, Inc.

 | trailingEps | 11.180000 |

-UAL's current ratio 0.698 indicates the company may struggle to cover its short-term liabilities with available cash reserves and current assets.
-This points to potential liquidity challenges, signaling that UAL might need additional funds to meet its near-term obligations.
+With a current ratio of 0.698, UAL may face challenges covering its short-term liabilities using available cash and assets.
+This points to potential liquidity concerns, as the company might need to seek alternative financing to meet its near-term debt obligations.

 Price projections: